 Wrap-Up of Gettysburg Bed and Breakfasts

 Located in southcentral Pennsylvania, Gettysburg has so much to offer, including shopping at unique boutiques, museums, antique stores, farm markets, and even a ski slope less than 10 miles away.

 Since it is conveniently located close to Washington D.C., Baltimore, Maryland and Lancaster, Pennsylvania, Gettysburg is the perfect choice for a weekend escape, romantic getaway or a truly memorable vacation.

 Keep in mind that many of the Gettysburg Bed and Breakfasts listed above offer special packages and all of them make great wedding venues for couples who want to get married in this historic and charming small town.

-If you’re visiting for a couple’s getaway, make sure you read about romantic things to do in Gettysburg.
+If you’re visiting for the town’s rich history, make sure you read about the hidden historic sites no one ever sees.
 And if you’re traveling on a budget, there are lots of free things to do in Gettysburg.

 For those who prefer staying in a cottage, cabin, tent or RV, here is a list of Gettysburg Campgrounds.

 There are plenty of other Gettysburg lodging choices here.